polonskiy/crowdr/README.md

 # Crowdr

-Crowdr is a tool for managing multiple Docker containers.
+Crowdr is a extremely flexible tool for managing multiple Docker containers.

 ## Why not bash/make?